manishh/mcp-server-demo/README.md

 ## Integrating with Claude for Desktop:

 Ensure you have [Claude Desktop](https://claude.ai/download) available on your computer/laptop.
-Use the following configuration for Claude Desktop's `claude_desktop_config.json`:
+Use the following configuration for Claude Desktop's `claude_desktop_config.json` (see [this](https://modelcontextprotocol.info/docs/quickstart/user/#-step-2-configure-mcp-2-minutes)):

 ```json
 {